 When buying an old house, and your radon test indicates the presence of excessive radon, you may have to do something about it.
 Mitigation typically involves capturing gas in the soil or rock surrounding the foundation and piping it to a roof-top vent, followed by sealing foundation cracks to prevent further seepage.
 The installation of multiple depressurization vents outside the house to vent it before it comes into contact with the foundation, or negative-pressure fans that essentially blow radon from the basement or lowest level back into the soil, are 2 other options.

 In any event, your inspector can test for radon presence and advise whether or not it is a significant concern.

-My project was obviously the extreme.
 When buying an old house, and you've found one that you're seriously contemplating making your home, I recommend that you view it with a qualified home inspector.
 Amongst other features, they can advise regarding possible serious problems with the electrical system.
 Has the wiring been updated?
 Is it 100 amp or the original 60 amp service?
 Fuses or breakers?
-Knob and tube wiring?
-Copper or aluminum wiring?
+Knob and Tube wiring?
+Copper or aluminium wiring?
 Is it properly grounded?

 Are there sufficient electrical receptacles in each room, or will it be necessary to use extension cords and multi-outlet adapters, potentially over-loading a circuit with all the electricity-consuming devices of modern technology-addicted living?

 If you're unsure how to answer such questions, you may want to include a condition in your offer allowing you the opportunity to have a satisfactory inspection and report by a licensed electrician or even the local Electrical Safety Authority (ESA).